chhuang-one/sqxclib/doc/Sqdb.md

 # Sqdb

-Sqdb is a base structure for Database product (SQLite, MySQL...etc).
+Sqdb is a base structure for Database product such as SQLite, MySQL, etc.

 | derived structure | Database product | source file    |
 | ----------------- | ---------------- | -------------- |